Nimus-oes/javascript-exercises/basic/README.md

 16. Create another string by adding "Py" in front of a given string.
 If the given string begins with "Py" return the original string.
 17. Remove a character at the specified position in a given string and return the modified string.
 18. Create a new string from a given string by changing the position of the first and last characters.
 The string length must be greater than or equal to 1.
+19. Create another string from a given string with the first character of the given string added to the front and back.